mccurcio/mccurcio.github.io/_docs/resources/research-topics.md

 ## Need Inspiration & Ideas

-- This list is meant to inspire you !
+- This list is meant to inspire you!
-- If there's a topic you'd like to see on this list, please add it along with your name.

 *A good presenter does **NOT** have to be:*